X, ENA… The power of the network: an obstacle to managerial control with harmful effects

 Pascal Nguyen, University of Montpellier and Cédric Van Appelghem, University of Evry – Paris-Saclay University

 Real Madrid proved this in 2004 with a team of world-class stars assembled at great expense, yet one that failed to win a single trophy by the end of the season.
 Beyond individual talent, it is important not to overlook the importance of teamwork.
-The quality of the team is not simply the sum of the individual qualities of its members.
+The quality of the team is not simply the sum of the qualities of each of its members.

-Unintended consequences
+Unintended Consequences

-The math behind investment teams holds another surprise.
+The math behind these teams holds another surprise.
 Researchers at Harvard analyzed the performance of co-investments in venture capital.
 As might be expected, fund managers who graduated from top universities are associated with better performance.
 This is rather reassuring for the universities in question.

-Given this, one might wonder whether having board members with the same background as the CEO might lead to equally damaging outcomes.
+Given this, one might wonder whether having board members with the same background as the CEO might lead to equally damaging results.
 The risk for the company is that the board of directors may not push the CEO hard enough to question—or even challenge—the validity of his or her strategy.
-The danger, then, is that the company will go down the wrong path and end up in a dead end.
+The danger, then, is that the company will go down the wrong path and end up at a dead end.

-The setbacks faced by some French companies can be attributed to mistakes that could have been avoided if the board members had been more critical of the decisions made by the CEO.
+The setbacks experienced by some French companies can be attributed to mistakes that could have been avoided if the board members had been more critical of the decisions made by the CEO.
 Among the largest losses suffered by French companies, several stem from firms whose boards of directors were composed of members who belonged to the same alumni network as the CEO.

 Shutterstock